pennmem/event_creation/README.md

-  --force-events       Forces events creation even if no changes have occurred --force-eeg          Forces eeg splitting even if no changes have occurred --force-montage      Forces montage change even if no changes have occurred --clean-only         ONLY cleans the database.
-Removes empty folders and
+  --force-events       Forces events creation even if no changes have occurred --force-eeg          Forces eeg splitting even if no changes have occurred --force-montage      Forces montage change even if no changes have occurred --force-localization Forces localization change even if no changes have occurred
-                       folders without processed equivalent --aggregate-only     ONLY aggreate index files.
+                       (Note: will *NOT* rerun Dykstra correction) --force-dykstra      When re-running localization, also rerun Dykstra correction --clean-only         ONLY cleans the database.
+Removes empty folders and folders without processed equivalent --aggregate-only     ONLY aggreate index files.
 Run if any paths have been